 - 2.1 The Joint Committee's Constitution sets out the process for approval of the Partnership's Business Plan each year and the timing required to ensure that each Partner Authority is able to incorporate associated budget requirements into the financial planning process for the subsequent year.
-The stages to this process are as follows: - Before 1 October each year the Joint Committee is required to approve and send its draft Business Plan for the following year to each Partner Authority for comments - Each Council has 35 days (from receipt) to provide comments to the Secretary of the Joint Committee on the draft Business Plan - The Joint Committee is then required to meet to consider any comments received and agree any revisions to the draft Business Plan. - By no later than 5 January the Joint Committee has to send a revised draft to each Partner Authority for their final approval.
+The stages to this process are as follows: - Before 1 October each year the Joint Committee is required to approve and send its draft Business Plan for the following year to each Partner Authority for comments (25 September 2008) - Each Council has 35 days (from receipt) to provide comments to the Secretary of the Joint Committee on the draft Business Plan

-- Each Partner Authority must advise the Secretary to the Joint Committee whether it approves or rejects the revised draft Business Plan by no later than 10 days before the Annual Meeting of the Joint Committee (The Joint Committee will formally adopt the Business Plan at its Annual meeting). - 2.2 There are also provisions in the Constitution of the Joint Committee stipulating the process and timescales for agreeing amendments to the Business Plan during the course of each year.
+- The Joint Committee is then required to meet to consider any comments received and agree any revisions to the draft Business Plan (12 November 2008). - By no later than 5 January the Joint Committee has to send a revised draft to each Partner Authority for their final approval.
+However, the effects of the recession on the potential income for 2009/10 required further work to be undertaken to the Business Plan to mitigate additional financial pressures, hence the need to resubmit the draft Business Plan to the Joint Committee. - Each Partner Authority must advise the Secretary to the Joint Committee whether it approves or rejects the revised draft Business Plan by no later than 10 days before the Annual Meeting of the Joint Committee (The Joint Committee will formally adopt the Business Plan at its Annual meeting (scheduled for 9 June 2009)). - 2.2 There are also provisions in the Constitution of the Joint Committee stipulating the process and timescales for agreeing amendments to the Business Plan during the course of each year.